Top 10 Gifts For a Drummer. Make Your Drummer Happy!

 9. Zildjian Cymbal Clock

 This gift is just flat-out cute.
 Everyone knows that each Zildjian is a work of art.
 So why not use one as a functional decoration that showcases a musician’s style while helping them keep track of their practice time?
 (Obviously, so they can ignore the time and keep playing anyway because … why stop?)

-This 13 inch cymbal clock is battery operated, so it can be mounted anywhere for best display.
+This 13-inch cymbal clock is battery operated, so it can be mounted anywhere for the best display.
 Made of beautiful bronze (80% copper and 20% tin) it glows with a brilliant shine.
 It will make a wonderful conversation piece for any room.

 Another gift in the cute department, these drumstick pencils are flat-out groovy fun.
 It’s hard to resist the temptation of flipping these HB wooden pencils around and playing a set or two in-between paragraphs.

 It’s also an interesting old-school composing tool since one can tap out the beat, flip it over and write down the notes they just composed.

 Mostly though, they are a great way to poke happy fun at your favorite drummer who can’t seem to stop using their pencils and pens as makeshift drum sticks.
 (Hint: They come in pen designs too!)
 These make one of the more unique ideas for musician stocking stuffers.

 Ahh!
 There is no gift like the gift of knowledge.

 Rascal Flatts drummer Jim Riley shares his immense knowledge of the musical world in this incredible informational resource guide.